Continuous Monte Carlo Graph Search: Related Work

-\textbf{MCTS in continuous action spaces} Since the success of MCTS in discrete action spaces, several attempts have been made to adopt it in the continuous action domain.
-To mitigate the requirement of enumerating all actions as in the discrete case, several work use progressive widening to increase the number of child actions of a node according to its number of visits \citep{coulom2007computing,chaslot2008progressive,couetoux2011continuous,moerland2018a0c}. \citet{hamrick2020role} directly split the action space into bins by factorizing across action dimensions \citep{tang2020discretizing}.
-Together with a learned value function, policy and dynamic model, this method can successfully control a humanoid character with $21$ action dimensions \citep{tassa2012synthesis}.
-Besides these, a line of work extends MCTS to continuous action space via Hierarchical Optimistic Optimization (HOO) \citep{bubeck2008online,munos2014bandits,mao2020poly,quinteiro2021limited}.
+\textbf{MCTS in continuous action spaces} Adopting MCTS in continuous action spaces requires mitigating the requirement of enumerating all actions as in the discrete case.
+Several works use progressive widening to increase the number of child actions of a node as a function of its visitation frequency \citep{coulom2007computing,chaslot2008progressive,couetoux2011continuous,moerland2018a0c}.
+The action space can be split into bins by factorizing across action dimensions \citep{hamrick2020role, tang2020discretizing}.
+A line of work extends MCTS to continuous action spaces via Hierarchical Optimistic Optimization (HOO) \citep{bubeck2008online,munos2014bandits,mao2020poly,quinteiro2021limited}.
 HOO hierarchically partitions the action space by building a binary tree to incrementally split the action space into smaller subspaces.
-Furthermore, several works grow the search tree based on sampling. \citet{yee2016monte} use kernel regression to generalize the value estimation, thus only limited actions are sampled per node. \citet{ahmad2020marginal,hubert2021learning} represent the policy using a neural network and sample from it when expanding the tree.
-By leveraging the learned policy, these methods achieve promising performance with limited search budgets.
-The main differences between this class of methods and our work is that our proposed algorithm builds a search graph instead of a search tree.
-Note that while we focus in this paper on the core search mechanism, our approach could also take advantage of a value function or policy learning similar to other approaches.
+Voronoi Optimistic Optimization (VOO) builds on similar ideas as HOO.
+It uses Voronoi partitioning to sample actions efficiently and is guaranteed to converge \citep{kim2020monte}.
+VG-UCT relies on action value gradients to perform local policy improvement \citep{lee2020monte}.
+Furthermore, several works grow the search tree based on sampling.
+Kernel regression can be used to generalize the value estimation and, thus, limit the number of actions sampled per node \citep{yee2016monte}.
+However, our experiments indicate that despite the presented strategies, these methods still struggle with the rapidly growing search space, especially with high-dimensional states and actions.
+We propose tackling this challenge by representing the search space as a graph instead of a tree, clustering similar states into search nodes, and using Gaussian action bandits for the nodes.
+In practice, CMCGS significantly improves on the continuous MCTS methods, especially with limited search budgets.